Matthew Kennedy (author)

 Matthew Kennedy (born March 14, 1957) is an American film historian, author, host, and curator.

 Early life and education

 Matthew Kennedy was born in Redding, California, attended Shasta High School, and the University of California, Los Angeles, graduating with a Bachelor of Arts in theater arts in 1979.
 Moving to San Francisco, he studied and performed with the Margaret Jenkins Dance Company, before moving to New York to study with choreographer Merce Cunningham and perform with Jonathon Apples + Company.
 After serving on the executive staff of the California Arts Council, he pursued graduate studies in anthropology at the University of California, Davis, where he was awarded a Fulbright research grant.
 Graduating with a Masters of Arts in 1992, the following year he joined the faculty in anthropology at City College of San Francisco, where he taught until 2017.
-From 2020 to 2025, he host and curator of the CinemaLit Film Series (now Movies at Mechanics') of the San Francisco Mechanics' Institute.
+From 2020 to 2025, he was host and curator of the CinemaLit Film Series (now Movies at Mechanics') of the San Francisco Mechanics' Institute.